 - Then increase to medium speed until soft peaks form for an additional 5 minutes.

-- Slowly add the sugar gradually while letting the stand mixer run on low speed, one tablespoon at a time, making sure the sugar is well incorporated for another 10 minutes.
+- Slowly add the superfine sugar gradually into the whipped egg whites while letting the stand mixer run on low speed, one tablespoon at a time, making sure the sugar is well incorporated for another 10 minutes.

 - Then increase speed to medium and mix for another 10 minutes until you have a glossy meringue.